The First Amendment

 The University of Utah supports and is committed to open, free and robust discussion, debate, and exchange of ideas as an indispensable part of its educational mission, especially when the ideas expressed are controversial and unpopular.
 The University of Utah also has the obligation, however, to ensure the safety and security of persons and property and that University operations, functions, and events are not disrupted.
 The time, place, and manner of persons exercising their rights of free expression, speech, assembly, and religious worship are subject to campus regulation.
 These regulations apply to all members of the University community, including students, faculty, staff, administrators, volunteers, and non-affiliated members of the public, while on University property.
 The University of Utah supports creative, thoughtful, and respectful discourse where conflicting perspectives are vigorously debated and thoroughly discussed.
 The University of Utah is dedicated to affording all members of the University of Utah community the protections for free speech, expression, assembly, religion, and press available under the U.S. and Utah constitutions and all applicable federal and state laws, in accordance with the University's purpose and function except insofar as limitations on those freedoms are necessary to the University of Utah's functioning.
 It is not the proper role of the University to attempt to shield persons from ideas and opinions they find unwelcome, disagreeable, or even deeply offensive.
 Although the University of Utah greatly values civility, and although all members of the University of Utah community share in the responsibility for maintaining a climate of mutual respect, concerns about civility and mutual respect are not a justification for closing discussions of ideas, however offensive or disagreeable those ideas may be.
 Yet, the University also has the duty to restrict expression that violates the law, falsely defames a specific individual, constitutes a genuine threat or harassment, unjustifiably invades substantial privacy and confidentiality interests, or is otherwise directly incompatible with the University's functioning.
 Additionally, the University of Utah may reasonably regulate the time, place, and manner of expression on University property and over its communication systems to ensure the expression does not disrupt ordinary University functions and activities.

 Short answer: No. The University has a process for that.
-Posting of signs, notices, and posters are part of the U’s speech policy (section V. Signs, Literature, and Structures).
+The posting of signs, notices, and posters is part of the U’s speech policy (section V. Signs, Literature, and Structures).
 The general policy is: “The University shall provide reasonable space indoors and outdoors for the posting of signs, notices, and posters by members of the University community and their organizations.
 Such signs, notices, and posters may deal with any subject matter including, but not limited to, notices of meetings or events and expressions of positions and ideas on social or political topics, and must clearly identify the author or sponsor of the materials.
 Members of the University community and their organizations may post signs, notices, and posters on bulletin boards and kiosks maintained by the University and located on the campus.
 Signs, notices, and posters shall not be attached to trees, buildings, walls, or other University structures unless otherwise expressly authorized by the Scheduling Office.
 Messages or slogans of any kind shall not be painted or otherwise written on trees, buildings, sidewalks, grounds fountains, walls or other University structures or surfaces, or on the personal property of others.”

 Yes.
 The ACLU published a helpful resource to review if you are organizing or participating in an off-campus protest.